Stewart and Pat Kwoh

 Jayson Chang

 Born in Monterey Park, California, Jayson is of Cantonese-Fukien heritage.
 He is descended from ethnic Chinese Vietnamese parents, part of the boat people diaspora.
 His grandparents and great-grandparents were from China.
-Jayson’s interests include thematic teaching and culturally relevant pedagogy.
-In his spare time, he enjoys cooking with a penchant for seafood, coastal foraging, and fishing.
+In his spare time, he enjoys cooking and collecting autographed cookbooks.

 Prabhneek (Niki) Heer